amezin/nzxt-rgb-fan-controller-dkms/README.rst

 			attribute to 0 turns off the fan completely. pwm[1-3]_enable		1 if the fan can be controlled by writing to the corresponding pwm* attribute, 0 otherwise.
-The device can control only the fans it detected during initialization, so the attribute is read-only. pwm[1-3]_mode		Read-only, 1 for PWM-controlled fans, 0 for other fans (or if no fan connected). update_interval		The interval at which all inputs are updated (in
+The device can control only the fans it detected itself, so the attribute is read-only. pwm[1-3]_mode		Read-only, 1 for PWM-controlled fans, 0 for other fans (or if no fan connected). update_interval		The interval at which all inputs are updated (in